 There is some of the same fitness in a man building his own house that there is in a bird's building of a nest.
 Who knows but if men constructed their dwellings with their own hands and provided food for themselves and families simply and honestly enough, the poetic faculty would be universally developed, as birds universally sing when they are engaged?

 But alas!
 We do like cowbirds and cuckoos, which lay their eggs in nests which other birds have built and cheer no travelers with their chattering and unmusical notes.

-To conclude this message we need to look at the example of our elder brother Jesus Christ who learned from what He suffered.
-He didn't live our lives for us, but gave us an example that we should follow (Hebrews 5:8).
+To conclude this message we need to look at the example of our Elder Brother Jesus Christ who learned from what He suffered.
+He did not live our lives for us, but gave us an example that we should follow (Hebrews 5:8).

 In the words of the former Secretary of Agriculture and 13th President of the Mormon Church, Ezra Taft Benson (he was the unofficial chaplain for Dwight David Eisenhower and in my studied opinion probably the most moral and ethical man who ever lived in Washington) said: